iboskov/contiki-ng/examples/stats-app/README.md

         $ python3 serial_monitor.py -p ttyUSB1 -o root_stats.txt -r

 WORKING:

-    First, run the "serial_monitor", then reset (or flash) Vesna device.
-Monitor will automaticly search for start sequence (character '*') and will monitor its input until stop sequence (character '=') or until 'LINES_TO_READ' lines are stored.
+    First turn on (flash) all Vesna devices - they will wait for start command.
+    Then run "Serial_monitor".
+It will automatically send start command - the nodes will start to logg statistics and send them back to serial monitor.

+    App closes automatically after 10 minutes or after max 7000 lines are stored.
+User can stop the app any time with "Ctrl+C".